ian-fisher-developer/qt-qml/README.md

 3. Custom Control

-   IN PROGRESS: Builds on the adjustable table with custom controls
+   Builds on the adjustable table, replacing the standard controls with custom versions.

 ## Configuration